 - Consider cross braces and additional supports for added strength.

 7. Layout and Design: Greenhouse Zen

-A well-planned layout is essential for an efficient gardening greenhouse.
+A well-planned layout is essential for an efficient DIY greenhouse for gardening hobbyists.
 Consider these tips:

 - Create separate zones for potting, propagation, storage, and planting.

 - Provide ample space for different plant species, keeping bench and shelving levels in mind.